Fiveable

 Cialdini's Principles of Influence

-Psychologist Robert Cialdini identified seven psychological principles that explain why people say yes to requests.
-Marketers lean on these constantly to nudge consumers toward a purchase.
-Here's each one, plus how it shows up in real sales tactics.
+Psychologist Robert Cialdini identified principles that explain why people comply with a request.
+Marketers lean on these to nudge consumers toward a purchase.
+Here is each one covered in this topic, plus how it shows up in real sales tactics.
+The examples below are applications to help you picture each principle, not required content.

 Scarcity

-The scarcity principle says that the rarer something seems, the more people want it.
+The scarcity principle says that the rarer something seems, the more people tend to want it.
 When something feels like it might disappear, urgency kicks in.

 Tactics: